-The Notes of each Series to be issued in registered form ("Registered Notes") and which are sold in an "offshore transaction" within the meaning of Regulation S ("Unrestricted Notes") will initially be represented by a permanent registered global certificate (each a "Global Certificate") without interest coupons, which may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), with a common depositary on behalf of Euroclear and Clearstream, Luxembourg or in the case of a Series intended to be cleared through the Central Moneymarkets Unit Service, operated by the Hong Kong Monetary Authority (the "HKMA") (the "CMU"), with a sub-custodian for the HKMA and (b) in the case of a Series intended to be cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream, Luxembourg or the CMU, or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.
+The Notes of each Series to be issued in registered form ("Registered Notes") and which are sold in an "offshore transaction" within the meaning of Regulation S ("Unrestricted Notes") will initially be represented by a permanent registered global certificate (each a "Global Certificate") without interest coupons, which may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), with a common depositary on behalf of Euroclear and Clearstream, Luxembourg and the case of a Series intended to be cleared through the Central Moneymarkets Unit Service, operated by the Hong Kong Monetary Authority (the "HKMA") (the "CMU"), with a sub-custodian for the HKMA and (b) in the case of a Series intended to be cleared through the Central Moneymarkets.
+Luxembourg or the CMU, or delivered outside a clearing system other than, or in addition to, Euroclear and/or Clearstream, Luxembourg or the CMU, or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.
 The provisions governing the exchange of interests in Global Notes for other Global Notes and definitive Notes are described in "Summary of Provisions Relating to the Notes while in Global Form".